 The Shorenstein Center aims to make an impact on a few distinct areas of focus, each of which are integral to maintaining a healthy information ecosystem and strong democracy.
-The six research projects outlined below cover a breadth of topics that are currently affecting the journalism industry, media distribution, trust in news, a fair and equitable society, and access to truth in our democratic societies.
+The six research projects outlined below cover a breadth of topics that are currently affecting the information ecosystem, trust in news, the journalism industry, and access to truth in our democratic societies.